jgagom/jgagom.github.io/index.md

 # About Me

-I am an Industrial Engineer specialized in Robotics and studying a Bachelor's Degree in Philosophy.
-I have worked with X-ray mobile equipment at Siemens R&D, as a MATLAB Ambassador for my home university, as a Robotics researcher in UC3M RoboticsLab and as a Customer Success Engineer for MathWorks.
-Besides work: family, musical instruments, sports, reading, and traveling.
-Continuosly pursing opportunities to grow both professionally and personally.<br><br>
+I am a Senior Industrial Engineer specialized in Robotics and Automation and I am currently completing my degree in Philosophy.
+Throughout the continuous learning process that I try to keep active, I have also been able to complete other non-university courses in classical piano, front-end development, and languages.<br><br>

 ## PROFESSIONAL EXPERIENCE